Duncuiad/MovingFrames/README.md

 # Moving Frames

+$$
+% If you see this text, then your browser isn't rendering LATEX, which is used for some symbols in this document.
+Try with a different browser!
+$$

 > <u>Note</u>: this repository is a *fork* of an earlier repository I made on a server I share with some friends.
 Even so, I am the sole contributor of that repository

 ## Overview